 You will start the first day of your 3 days in Siem Reap itinerary with a tour around Angkor Wat.
 Your day will begin very early in the morning, as I suggest getting there around 4 AM.
 It will take less than 30-minutes to go from Siem Reap to Angkor Wat.

 Angkor used to be the capital city of the Khmer Empire which flourished from the 9th to the 15th centuries.
 Today, the city houses the most popular Cambodian attraction - Angkor Wat temple.
-The site is also listed as a UNESCO World Heritage Site.
+This famous Asian landmark is also listed as a UNESCO World Heritage Site.

 Angkor Archaeological Park covers 163-hectares and has 72 temples and other buildings.
 Of course, it is impossible to visit all of them in one day, so this itinerary focuses on visiting the main temples.